-Modal shift is not to be exclusively regarded as an environmental action a la constante
+Modal shift is not to be exclusively regarded as an environmental action

 Studies show, that even strong policy measures will only lead to relatively small emission reductions (few percentages).
 It has more to do with using each transport modes best qualities in each transport chain and maximizing the usage of infrastructure.